 Dr. Ray Sahelian says: "I have tried Viagra and Passion Rx.
-Viagra works well for erections, but that's about it.
+Viagra works well for erections and as a treatment for erectile dysfunction, but that's about it.
 I much prefer Passion Rx since, in addition to better and longer lasting erections, it naturally enhances sensation, sex drive, stamina, and overall enjoyment.
 Both my male and female patients love it!"

-The potent herbal extracts in Passion Rx include ashwagandha, acetylcarnitine, Aspallum purificata, Catuaba, cistanches, Choline, Cnidium, Coleus forskohlii, DMAE, Damiana herb, Epimedium herb, Maca, Mucuna pruriens, Muira puama, Passion flower, Pfaffia paniculata, Rehmannia, Rhodiola, Tribulus, and Tongkat Ali also known as pasak bumi.
+The potent herbal extracts in Passion Rx include ashwagandha, acetylcarnitine, Aspallum purificata, Catuaba, cistanches, Choline, Cnidium, Coleus forskohlii, DMAE, Damiana herb, Epimedium herb, Maca, Mucuna pruriens, Muira puama, Passion flower, Pfaffia paniculata, Rehmannia, Rhodiola extract, Tribulus extract, and Tongkat Ali also known as pasak bumi.
 A version of Passion Rx is available with Yohimbe.

 What does the research say about cistanche herb?